plengchanok/athleisure_scraper/README.md

-# ALO Scraper
+# alo yoga Scraper

 ## Overview
-This Jupyter Notebook (`alo_scraper.ipynb`) is designed to scrape data from ALO and extract relevant information for analysis.
+This Jupyter Notebook (`alo_scraper.ipynb`) is designed to scrape data from alo and extract relevant information for analysis.
 It automates the data collection process, allowing for structured extraction, transformation, and potential storage in a database or CSV file.

 ## Features
-- Scrapes product or content-related data from ALO
+- Scrapes product or content-related data from alo
 - Extracts relevant details (e.g., titles, descriptions, prices, or other metadata)
 - Cleans and structures the extracted data for easy analysis
 - Saves output to a structured format (CSV, JSON, or database)